 *Private actions may be brought to claim compensation for losses caused both by abuse of dominant position and by cartels.
 Further information about private actions may be found here.

 The CMA has also has some success in other pharmaceutical 'price gouging' cases against companies such as Pfizer.
-There is a current case against a Concordia Healthcare which bought rights to a newly debranded drug and increased its price over time from £4.46 to £258.00.
+The most dramatic was against Actavis UK (formerly Auden Mckenzie) which paid other companies millions of pounds not to enter the market and compete with its recently debranded version of hydrocortisone tablets.
+As a result, the company raised the price of one pack of its previously branded and price controlled drug from £1.07 to £103.
 (Debranding takes drugs into unregulated pricing regimes where competition is supposed to act as a brake on prices.
 But if competition does not emerge then the sole supplier becomes a monopolist.)
+The CMA fined the company £206m.

 Competition regulators are interested in IAG's possible dominance of transatlantic routes.
 IAG own BA and Iberia, and code share with American Airlines and Finnair, subject to European Commission constraints which expire in 2020.
 The CMA are therefore thinking about the position after 2020, and after Brexit, bearing in mind that BA have also expressed an interest in acquiring Norwegian Air Shuttle, in which they have a small shareholding.